pieguyatx/WordChoice/README.md

-# Private repo for testing w/ Pius

-11/19/2016 pw:
-I'm using this space to test out the private share option of github and to try making a small project to help me learn JavaScript.
-The project is a "digital toy" tentatively named "Word Choice" that let's you choose your own path one word at a time.
-The choices are based on statements available on the internet.
-Points will be given to the player/user depending on the uniqueness, age, and type of statement that results.

-12/3/2016 pw:
-The basics of the program are made.
-Scoring will be added, and some design elements will be added, too.
-Eventually I'll want to redo this so that the initial dataBuilder.js isn't there, and only the parsed JSON is there, so that the data isn't as easily reproduced.
+# Word Choice
+A digital toy for words already said

+This is a project to develop a game where you choose your own sentence one word at a time.
+For version 0.1, the word choices provided from from the most popular sentences found on the internet in search engines.
+The first words given also are based on popular first words in English-language novels.

+Future versions or branches of the game could include giving words based on live scraping of search engine data to determine what the top next word choices are.
+Alternately the word bank can just be expanded, or different word banks may become available based on a specific genre or learning goals, e.g. biology-related sentences for teachers to use in a biology class, or funny sentences to use to inspire an improv comedy show.
+The game could also branch into other platforms beside the web.

+Pius Wong, 1/19/17
+pius@pioslabs.com